-German Inheritance Tax - Notification of inheritance to the tax office
+Inheritance tax - notification of inheritance to the tax office

 1. As an heir/heiress, am I obliged to inform the tax office responsible for inheritance tax about the inheritance?

-Yes, as an heir you are obliged to inform the tax office responsible for inheritance tax about the inheritance.
+Yes, As an heir, you are obliged to pay the inheritance tax due on the inheritance. responsible tax office about the inheritance.
 This results from § 30 of the Inheritance Tax Act (ErbStG).
 You must make this notification within three months of learning of the inheritance.
-The same applies, for example, to the acquisition as a legatee.
-The required notification of inheritance is not an inheritance tax declaration.
+The same applies, for example, to acquisitions as Legatee or legatee.
+The required notification of inheritance is not an inheritance tax return.

-However, there is also an exception to this obligation.
-If there is a will for the inheritance and this is signed
+However, there is also a Exception to this obligation.
+If there is a will for the inheritance andthis

 • by a German notary public,